 DOR has this COVID-19 page, with information about their recent decision to allow the return of products purchased for events canceled due to COVID-19.

 As Montana begins the phased reopening process, breweries may continue to offer packaged beer to-go, including “curbside sales,” and may engage in home delivery.
 Taprooms are currently closed to guests to prevent the spread of COVID-19, but will be allowed to reopen to the public beginning May 4.

 See Department of Revenue – Phase I Guidance for details on the rules for opening under Phase I

 The Brewers Association put out this Checklist for Reopening to help breweries think through the reopening process.

 Breweries may conduct off-premises sales of packaged beer following these rules:

 Breweries must follow all applicable laws including the “Responsible Alcohol Sales and Service Act” (MCA 16-4-1001 through 16-4-1009):

-MBA Associate Member WIPFli has posted this COVID-19 Resource Center including information on the recent announcement from the Treasury of a 90-day tax payment extension.
-Now, tax payments up to $1 million for individuals and up to $10 million for corporations can be deferred for 90 days.
-The $1 million individual limit is intended to cover taxes paid at individual level on pass-through entity income.
+MBA Associate Member WIPFli has posted this COVID-19 Resource Center including information on the recent announcement from the Treasury of a 90-day tax payment extension, information on the CARES Act and how to apply for the Paycheck Protection Program.

 The U.S. Department of Labor recently announced emergency rules that: